What is Sleep Apnea? – Dallas, TX

 When Breathing & Sleeping Become a Problem

 If you are waking once or even hundreds of times each night because you cannot breathe properly, there’s a good chance you may be living with sleep apnea.
-At Sleep Dallas, Dr. Kent Smith and our team of professionals understand the challenges and exhaustion this type of condition can cause, often manifesting itself through extreme fatigue, high blood pressure, and other serious health problems.
+At Star Sleep & Wellness, Dr. Kent Smith and our team of professionals understand the challenges and exhaustion this type of condition can cause, often manifesting itself through extreme fatigue, high blood pressure, and other serious health problems.
 This is why it’s essential that if you notice you are unable to get the rest you need, you should call our office to schedule an appointment.
 Our team will work with you to achieve a formal diagnosis as well as develop a treatment plan that is right for you.

 Sleep Apnea Basics